 Maldeep Singh, sign-spinner at Little Caesars

-Come rain or shine, sleet or heat, Maldeep Singh braves the elements to bring an important message to the denizens of Chico: Little Caesars has $5 “hot-n-ready” pizzas.
-Arguably the most recognizable—and certainly the most consistent and long-lived—sign-spinner in town, Singh can be found most days dancing at his station at the corner of East Eighth and Pine streets, his infectious smile spreading to many passersby.
-Even during the course of this interview, he never stopped moving, swinging his sign and keeping at least one eye on oncoming cars driven by potential pizza lovers.
+Come rain or shine, snow or heat, Maldeep Singh braves the elements to bring an important message to the denizens of Chico: Little Caesars has $5 “hot-n-ready” pizzas.
+Arguably the most recognizable—and certainly the most consistent and long-lived—sign spinner in town, Singh can be found most days dancing at his station at the corner of East Eighth and Pine streets, his infectious smile spreading to many passersby.
+Even during the course of this interview on a day when the temperature reached 106 degrees, he never stopped moving, swinging his sign and keeping at least one eye on oncoming cars driven by potential pizza lovers.

 How long have you lived in Chico, and where are you from originally?